POOL START-UP AND CHEMICAL BALANCE

 We understand that pool chemistry can be a bit overwhelming.
 This section is to help you get your pool chemicals in balance and get you started on the right track.

-Tips and hints for spring start-up
+Tips for spring start-up

-Tips for weekly pool chemical maintenance
+Tips for summer pool chemical maintenance

 Add 1 Kg Oxy-Clear every week directly onto the pool surface.
 Oxy-Clear is a non-chlorine oxidizing pool shock Oxidizers are critical for boosting free chlorine levels and maintaining proper sanitation of your pool water.
 Simply adding chlorine pucks will not be good enough to protect your pool against bacterial growth or algae blooms.
 Over time, your free chlorine will turn to chloramines (combined chlorine) and become ineffective.
 Oxidizers reverse that process and keep your pool water sparkling clear.